 Why NQR matters for the skill ecosystem

 NQR is not just a database, it’s a strategic enabler for skill development in India.
 It offers a transparent, standardized, and dynamic repository of industry-aligned qualifications.
-Whether a training provider introducing new programs, a policymaker ensuring regulatory compliance, or a learner exploring career opportunities, the NQR is a valuable resource to guide informed decisions.
+Ultimately, whether you’re a training provider introducing new programs, a policymaker ensuring regulatory compliance, or a learner exploring career opportunities, the NQR is a valuable resource.
+Indeed, it guides informed decisions for all.